ucsb-cs48-s20/project-s2-t2-free/docs/auth0-localhost.md

 ## Setting up Auth0 for `localhost`

-First, [sign up for an account with Auth0](https://auth0.com/signup).
-You should only have to do this once during the course.
+First, if you do not already have one, [sign up for an account with Auth0](https://auth0.com/signup).

 You will be asked to create a tenant.
 It doesn't matter what your tenant name is, and it's totally fine to take the default.
 However, we suggest that you name it: `cs48-s20-githubid` where `githubid` is your githubid, as shown here (using `pconrad` as an example):